Pearson correlation analysis examines the relationship between two variables. For example, is there a correlation between a person's age and salary?

 In the equation, we can see that the respective mean value is first subtracted from both variables.

 So in our example, we calculate the mean values of age and salary.
 We then subtract the mean values from each of age and salary.
 We then multiply both values.
 We then sum up the individual results of the multiplication.
 The expression in the denominator ensures that the correlation coefficient is scaled between -1 and 1.

-Therefore, if our values are predominantly in the green two ranges, we get a positive correlation coefficient and therefore a positive correlation.
+Therefore, if our values are predominantly in the two green areas from previous two figures, we get a positive correlation coefficient and therefore a positive correlation.

-If our scores are predominantly in the red two areas, we get a negative correlation coefficient and thus a negative correlation.
+If our scores are predominantly in the two red areas from the figures, we get a negative correlation coefficient and thus a negative correlation.

-If the points are distributed over all four areas, the positive terms and the negative terms cancel each other out and we get a very small or no correlation.
+If the points are distributed over all four areas, the positive terms and the negative terms cancel each other out and we might end up with a very small or no correlation.

 Testing correlation coefficients for significance

 In general, the correlation coefficient is calculated using data from a sample.
 In most cases, however, we want to test a hypothesis about the population.

 In the case of correlation analysis, we then want to know if there is a correlation in the population.

 For this, we test whether the correlation coefficient in the sample is statistically significantly different from zero.